#SkypeInterviews, #WebcamInterviews, #OnlineInterviews

-If CNN can broadcast Skype and other webcam interviews, why can't you for your documentary?
+If network news stations like CNN and FOX can broadcast Skype and other webcam interviews, why can't you for your documentary?

 Tip 1: Create Flattering Lighting